History

 Mr Streitberger served as Secretary until 1971 at which time Helmut Astinet of Germany took over.
 He carried out the duties of Secretary for over 20 years and was succeeded by Dr Andy Gordon, UK, in 1993.

-The following table lists the venues and dates of the meetings and gives the names of the eight Presidents of the Committee over the 44 years since it was founded.
+The following table lists the venues and dates of the meetings and gives the names of the Presidents of the Committee since the founding of EFNA.

 President Robert Rahte, Germany